anyepeter/hello-rails-react/README.md

 - I would like to thank Microvers for providing this great opportunity and for the project guide as well 👏
-- Huge appriciation to Gregoire Vella for providing design system guidelines since this project is built upon thatopment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>